Research

 We theoretically and experimentally study how the introduction of a credit registry affects investment and repayment decisions of borrowers.
 Information sharing between lenders can affect repayment rates via two mechanisms, i) better screening by lenders and ii) an additional incentive for borrowers to repay.
 In contrast to most previous studies, we can exclude selection effect and potential changes in the borrower pool and cleanly identify the incentive effect of information sharing on borrowers.
 We conduct an information campaign with 6,000 microfinance clients to exogenously vary the knowledge of the credit registry and possible consequences for borrowers.
 Our design allows identifying both the effects on ex-ante moral hazard (project and effort choice) and ex-post moral hazard (repayment performance).

-Engaging Learners with Reminders and Deadlines: Evidence from Kenya, with Charlotte Cordes & Andrej Woerner.
-Funded by Diligentia Foundation for Empirical Research
+Using EduTech and behavioral economics to enhance farmers’ knowledge, with Charlotte Cordes & Andrej Woerner.
+Funded by Diligentia Foundation for Empirical Research.

 white